albertosantini/argo/docs/views/charts.md

 When you are ready, click the Submit button.

-The Trades and Activity views are updated and the aggregated effects from this new trade are reflected in the Positions and Exposure views.
+The Trades (or Orders) and Activity views are updated and the aggregated effects from this new trade are reflected in the Positions and Exposure views.